-The CPU in your server is called a processor.
-It's the unit that receives, interprets, and delivers instructions.
+The CPU in your server is called a processor (Central Processing Unit), it’s the unit that receives, interprets, and delivers instructions.
 It also processes data and performs tasks, including running queries and serving web pages.

 The latest Xeon line includes the Xeon W processors and the Xeon Scalable Processors (codename “Purley.”)
 The scalable processor is for workstations and servers that use multiple sockets.
 Others have extra features, such as Error-Correcting Code (ECC) memory support.
 The more advanced variants have stronger processor capabilities and more cache memory.